-NOTE 15 - SUBSEQUENT EVENTS
+NOTE 16 - SUBSEQUENT EVENTS

-MSA 4's management has evaluated events or transactions that may occur for potential recognition or disclosure in the financial statements through December 13, 2018, which is the date the financial statements were available to be issued.
-Management has determined that there were no subsequent events or transactions that would have a material impact on the current year financial.
+MSA's management has evaluated events or transactions that may occur for potential recognition or disclosure in the financial statements through December 13, 2018, which is the date the financial statements were available to be issued.
+Management has determined that there were no subsequent events or transactions, other than those noted below, that would have a material impact on the current year financial statements.